mstksg/inCode/copy/entries/five-point-haskell-1.md

 doTheThings paths = -- uh...
 ```

-All of a sudden not so fun.
+All of a sudden, not so fun.
 And what if you had, for example, a Map of files,
 like `Map Username FilePath`?

 ```haskell